0marSater/CI-CD-pipeline-on-EKS/README.md

 - Generate credentials with the id ***KUBECONFIGFILE***, selecting the type as ***Secret File***, and upload the file by browsing to ./kube/config file.
   ![credentails](./Images/Credentails.png)
 - Create a pipeline project
-- Start build your project, Jenkisn will use kubectl pod to run kubectl command to deploy app manifest.
+- Start build your project, Jenkins will use kubectl pod to run kubectl command to deploy app manifest as long as with kainko to build docker image.
-  > Refere to pod manifest [kaniko-kubectl.yaml](./jenkins/kaniko-kubectl.yaml)
+  > Refere to pod manifest [kaniko-kubectl.yaml](./jenkins/kaniko-kubectl.yaml).
+  > For more details about jenkins pipeline stages, you can navigate to [README.md](./jenkins/README.md).
 - Check if the application manifest created by typing `kubectl get all -n app-ns`:
   ![app](./Images/app.png)
 - Finally, navigate to ***lb-URL:5000***